ballerina-platform/ballerina-dev-website/spec/http/spec.md

 generation is available.

 ### 4.2.
 Resource configuration
-The resource configuration responsible for shaping the resource function.
-Most of the behaviours are provided from the language itself such as path, HTTP verb as a part of resource function.
+The resource configuration responsible for shaping the resource method.
+Most of the behaviours are provided from the language itself such as path, HTTP verb as a part of resource method.
 Some other configs such as CORS, compression, auth are defined in the resource config.

 ```ballerina